havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 and it will display the full output from the last run of the `update` command.

-## My dependencies aren't working any more.
-Why?
+## Why have the resolved dependencies in a multi-module project changed?

-SBT 0.9.x fixes a flaw in how dependencies get resolved.
-So a list of dependencies that worked fine in 0.7.x might fail under 0.9.x for reasons that are nothing to do with your failure to understand 0.9.x syntax.
-The `last update` command is your friend.
+SBT 0.9.x fixes a flaw in how dependencies get resolved in multi-module projects.
+This change ensures that only one version of a library appears on a classpath.

+Use `last update` to view the debugging output for the last `update` run.
+Use `show update` to view a summary of files comprising managed classpaths.

 ## My tests all run really fast but some are broken that weren't before!